k-shetty/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

-A merge conflict is an error that one recieves when merging two branches using git does not work properly.
-There seem to be different typed of merge conflicts based off of some cursory search on the subject.
-I actually ran into a edit collision when I was working on the assignemnt for branching it git, which is how I found out there were multiple causes for merge conflicts.
+A merge conflict is an error that one receives when merging two branches using git does not work properly.
+There seems to be different types of merge conflicts based off of a cursory search on the subject.
+I actually ran into an edit collision when I was working on the assignemnt for branching in git, which is how I found out there were multiple causes for merge conflicts.